mchlcui/Subway-Nutrition-Calculator/README.md

 get to decide the ingredients, which causes the nutrition count to fluctuate.
 Therefore, I am making this application to make this process easier and convenient.

+## User Stories

+- As a user, I want to be able to create a new sandwich.
+- As a user, I want to be able to view what is currently in my sandwich.
+- As a user, I want to be able to add ingredients into my new sandwich.
+- As a user, I want to be able to remove an ingredient from my sandwich.
+- As a user, I want to be able to see the nutrition value of my sandwich.